-- Design a shuttle valve system to replace the pump within the ORC. - Maintain the continuous flow of liquid within the ORC (~3 gpm). - With the use of control valves and the aid of gravity, adjust the pressure inside the tanks up and down by balancing the gas pressure. - Transfer the liquid from the low pressure side of the system to the high pressure side. - Minimize parasitic losses in the system, i.e. use a very small pump or no pump at all, effectively minimizing the electrical consumption of the system. - Confirm on a final design concept by late October 2013. - Order/purchase all components and materials by December 2013. - Construct a prototype of the final design during Spring Semester 2014.
+- Design a shuttle valve system to replace the pump within the ORC. - Maintain the continuous flow of liquid within the ORC (~3 gpm). - With the use of control valves and the aid of gravity, adjust the pressure inside the tanks up and down by balancing the gas pressure. - Transfer the liquid from the low pressure side of the system to the high pressure side. - Minimize parasitic losses in the system, i.e. use a very small pump or no pump at all, effectively minimizing the electrical consumption of the system. - Construct a prototype of the final design during Spring Semester 2014.